anaclumos/extracranial/Research/pages/Letter to Mr. Matt Rickard on 2022-11-28.md

 I recently had an idea for a hypothetical product, "Let's Alter."
 I have a vision but need clarification on where to start.

-Let's Alter is a non-profit product that uses Generative AIs to describe any image on the web.
+Let's Alter is a non-profit product that uses [[Generative AI|Generative AIs]] to describe any image on the web.
 For example, given an idea of dogs playing frisbee, [[AI]] will put the following as such.

 > ALT: Three white dogs are playing frisbee on a lawn with a woman wearing a red skirt

 Facebook and Instagram have been doing this for a while, but AFAIK there are no open-source products.
-As Generative AIs evolved, I expected it to be possible to reverse Gen AIs to take images and spit out different variations of descriptive texts.
+As [[Generative AI|Generative AIs]] evolved, I expected it to be possible to reverse [[Generative AI|Gen AIs]] to take images and spit out different variations of descriptive texts.

 The final goal is to create a product like Let's Encrypt, which heavily contributed to removing unencrypted websites on the web.
 I imagine a future where no single image on the web is missing the `alt` tag with this technology.